srobo/team-emails/SR2019/2018-12-07-techday-announce.md

 As with all other events, students *must* be accompanied by a responsible adult.

-We will be running tech days at the University of Southampton on the following days:
+We will be running tech days at the University of Southampton on the following Saturdays:

 - 15th December 2018
 - 9th February 2019